webdiscus/ansis/README.md

 ## 🔆 What's New in v3

-- **NEW** added detection of supported color space: TrueColor, 256 colors, 16 colors, no color (black & white)
+- **NEW** added detection of supported color space: TrueColor, 256 colors, 16 colors, no colors (black & white)
 - **NEW** added fallback to supported color space: TrueColor —> 256 colors —> 16 colors —> no colors

 > #### ⚠️ Warning